Your First Week

 Activate your University NetID account and set your password

 Your NetID and password are required to access the University’s information technology systems.
 Your NetID account will be automatically created after you receive your job offer and are cleared to begin work.
 Your account should be created and available for activation on or prior to your first day of work.
-To confirm whether your account has been created and is available for activation, check the search.nd.edu for your name.
+To confirm whether your account has been created and is available for activation, check for your name at search.nd.edu or the Notre Dame Directory & Web Search task on insideND.

 Once your NetID account is created, you may activate it by first reading the Responsible Use Policy and taking a short quiz.
 You will then be able to obtain your NetID and set your new password by providing your birthdate and NDID number.
 Your NDID number is the 9-digit number on your Notre Dame ID card.